orbisoperations/catalyst-tak-adapter/docs/deployment/docker.md

 This guide covers deploying the Catalyst TAK Adapter using Docker.

 ## Overview
 Docker images can be built on any platform that supports Docker (Linux, macOS, Windows).
-Once built, these images can be run on any other platform with Docker installed, ensuring that the application behaves the same way everywhere.
+Once built, these images can be run on any containerization platform, ensuring that the application behaves the same way everywhere.

 ## Prerequisites

 - Docker or Docker Compose installed
-- SSL certificates (key.pem and cert.pem)
+- TAK User certificates (key.pem and cert.pem)
-- Configuration file (config.toml)
+- Configuration file (config.toml) - see [example](config.toml.example)

 ## Building the Container